shijuvar/gokit/training/README.md

 **Level:** Advanced

-**Learning Objectives:**
+**Summary of Course Contents:**
-* Learn distributed systems architecture patterns.
+* An introduction to cloud-native distributed systems architecture patterns.
-*	Build cloud-native distributed systems and Microservices with Go ecosystem.
+* Introduction to Microservices Architecture.
+* Decomposition Patterns for Microservices.
-*	Solve the practical challenges of Microservices architecture with data and transactions.
+* Inter-process communication between Microservices with gRPC and Protocol Buffers.
-*	Perform inter-process communication in Microservices architecture.
+* Managing Transactions in Microservices.
-*	Build Microservices with Domain-Driven Design, gRPC, NATS Streaming, CQRS and Event-Sourcing.
+* Building Microservices with Event Sourcing and CQRS.
-*	Learn in-depth on gRPC, NATS Server and NATS Streaming Server.
+* A deep dive into cloud-native messaging systems: NATS and NATS Streaming Server.
+* Building Event-Driven Microservices with NATS Streaming Server.
+*	Introduction to Docker and Kubernetes.
-*	Understand service mesh and Istio service mesh platform.
+*	Introduction to service mesh and Istio.

 ### About the Trainer